Search information pages

 - Clodagh McGuire

-All Research, Case reports, Databases, Methods, Open debates and Software articles published by Genome Medicine are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All Research, Databases, Methods and Software articles published by Genome Medicine are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.
 In addition, the journal also publishes reviews and other article types that are only available by subscription.

-Authors of Research, Case reports, Databases, Methods, Open debates and Software articles published in Genome Medicine are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.
+Authors of Research, Databases, Methods and Software articles published in Genome Medicine are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-In addition to research articles Genome Medicine also publishes Research highlights, Comments, Meeting reports, Musings, Opinions, Q&As and Reviews all of which are only available by subscription.
+In addition to research articles Genome Medicine also publishes Research highlights, Comments, Meeting reports, Opinions and Reviews all of which are only available by subscription.
 BioMed Central holds the copyright to such subscription content according to the terms of BioMed Central's Copyright Licensing Agreement.

 All articles published in Genome Medicine are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Genome Medicine include: